ONLYOFFICE/docspace-api-sdk-javascript/docs/SettingsSecurityApi.md

-# Api.SettingsSecurityApi
+# DocspaceApiTypescript.SettingsSecurityApi

-All URIs are relative to *http://http:*
+All URIs are relative to *http://localhost:8092*

 Method | HTTP request | Description
 ------------- | ------------- | -------------